ZitaoZeng/CBDA-subsampling/readme.txt

 it takes one pass of the original data set, not 1,001 passes.

 This is limited by the maximum number of open files a user or user process can have on a system, which is usually around 1,020 on a Linux system.
+If creating more than that number files (number of training sets + number of validation sets), see section "Multiple Runs" below.

 This script produces the following files, which is different for Option 1 and Option 2.